Pierre Curie

+Education and career

+Pierre Curie was born on 15 May 1859 in Paris, France, the son of Eugène Curie (1827–1910), a doctor of Huguenot origin from Alsace, and Sophie-Claire Depouilly (1832–1897).
+He was educated by his father, and in his early teens showed a strong aptitude for mathematics and geometry.

+In 1878, Curie earned his License in Physics from the Faculty of Sciences at the Sorbonne, and he worked as a laboratory demonstrator until 1882, when he joined the faculty at ESPCI Paris.

+In 1895, Curie received his D.Sc. from the Sorbonne and was appointed Professor of Physics.
+The submission material for his doctorate consisted of his research on magnetism.
+In 1900, he was promoted to Professor in the Faculty of Sciences, and in 1904 became Titular Professor.

 Research

+Piezoelectricity

+In 1880, Pierre and his older brother, Jacques, demonstrated that an electric potential was generated when crystals were compressed, i.e. piezoelectricity.
+To aid this work, they invented the piezoelectric quartz electrometer.
+In 1881, they demonstrated the reverse effect; that crystals could be made to deform when subject to an electric field.
+Almost all digital electronic circuits now rely on this in the form of crystal oscillators.
+In subsequent work on magnetism, he defined the Curie scale.
+This work also involved delicate equipment – balances, electrometers, etc.

+Magnetism

-Before his famous doctoral studies on magnetism, he designed and perfected an extremely sensitive torsion balance for measuring magnetic coefficients.
+Before his famous doctoral studies on magnetism, Curie designed and perfected an extremely sensitive torsion balance for measuring magnetic coefficients.
 Variations on this equipment were commonly used by future workers in that area.
-Pierre Curie studied ferromagnetism, paramagnetism, and diamagnetism for his doctoral thesis, and discovered the effect of temperature on paramagnetism which is now known as Curie's law.
+He studied ferromagnetism, paramagnetism, and diamagnetism for his doctoral thesis, and discovered the effect of temperature on paramagnetism which is now known as Curie's law.
 The material constant in Curie's law is known as the Curie constant.
 He also discovered that ferromagnetic substances exhibited a critical temperature transition, above which the substances lost their ferromagnetic behavior.
 This is now known as the Curie temperature.
 The Curie temperature is used to study plate tectonics, treat hypothermia, measure caffeine, and to understand extraterrestrial magnetic fields.
-The Curie is a unit of measurement (3.7 × 1010 decays per second or 37 gigabecquerels) used to describe the intensity of a sample of radioactive material and was named after Marie and Pierre Curie by the Radiology Congress in 1910.
+The curie is a unit of measurement (3.7 × 1010 decays per second or 37 gigabecquerels) used to describe the intensity of a sample of radioactive material and was named after Marie and Pierre Curie by the Radiology Congress in 1910.

+Curie's principle

-Pierre Curie formulated what is now known as the Curie Dissymmetry Principle: a physical effect cannot have a dissymmetry absent from its efficient cause.
+Curie formulated what is now known as the Curie Dissymmetry Principle: a physical effect cannot have a dissymmetry absent from its efficient cause.
 For example, a random mixture of sand in zero gravity has no dissymmetry (it is isotropic).
 Introduce a gravitational field, and there is a dissymmetry because of the direction of the field.
 Then the sand grains can 'self-sort' with the density increasing with depth.
 But this new arrangement, with the directional arrangement of sand grains, actually reflects the dissymmetry of the gravitational field that causes the separation.